Popper coffee roaster comments and questions answered as best we can!

 Can I modify the popper to control the heat source by computer?

 Probably, but you do void the warranty by opening up the machine.
 People have modified air popcorn poppers to be controlled with Artisan software via Phidget or Arduino.
 There’s a lot of that discussion on homeroasters.org

 I am starting a small coffee business.
 Can I use Popper to roast and sell coffee?

 Popper is not intended for commercial purposes.
-So you can use it that way but it voids the warranty … plus the 100 gram capacity is going to make it challenging to roast coffee for others.
+So you can use it that way but it voids the warranty … plus the small capacity is going to make it challenging to roast coffee for others.
 It’s made to just supply you and your household with coffee!

 Is there an app I can use to control the roaster?

 Maybe.
 Let us know if you find one.